-The appearance of solar panels can be described based on their color and number of cells.
+The appearance of solar panels can be described based on factors like their color and number of cells.

 - Polycrystalline solar panels have blue cells with sharp corners.
 Like mono panels, they are normally available with 60 or 72 cells (or 120 or 144 half-cells in newer models).

-- Thin-film solar panels have a uniform surface with layers of photovoltaic material, instead of separate solar cells.
-Their color depends on the material composition, and you can find black, blue or even gray thin-film panels.
+- Thin-film solar panels have a uniform surface with layers of solar photovoltaic material, instead of separate solar cells.
+Their color depends on the material composition, and you can find black, blue or even gray thin film.